IN2-Moist/2Take1-Moist-Script/README.md

 `Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead.
-Ped's may attack each other if too many are spawned and they shoot in each others direction`
+Ped`s may attack each other if too many are spawned and they shoot in each others direction`